Embedded C++ Kurs

 Traditionally, embedded programs are often written in C. With the advancement of compilers, most C++ features today no longer have any disadvantage over C in terms of code size and speed.

-• The new C++ standards (C++11C++14C++17) have introduced new features that lead to faster and more compact code than the C alternatives.
+• The new C++ standards (C++11C++14C++17) have introduced new features that result in faster and more compact code than the C alternatives.

-• One of the most important arguments in favor of C++, however, is that embedded programs are becoming more and more complex and larger.
-This complexity is often difficult to manage with C tools.
-Here, C++ offers enormous advantages that save development costs and contribute to the reliability of the applications
+• One of the most important arguments in favor of C++ is that embedded programs are becoming more and more complex and larger.
+This complexity is often difficult to manage with C. Here, C++ offers enormous advantages that save development costs and contribute to the reliability of the applications

 • Most development environments for embedded programs (STM32CubeIDE, Espressif IDE, etc.) now support C++17.